-- (9) amatol la kroikrelo amāt=lo là krōi-Cē-l and.then=FOC this agree-NEG-RL 'And then, she disagreed.'
-(Konnerth 2014: 286) - 10.14 Square brackets (to indicate omissible elements) are never set in italics, even when the text is in italics. - (10) dokomo yor-azu[ni] kaeQ-ta. anywhere stop.by.NSE go.home-PST '(She) went home without stopping anywhere.' - 10.15 A source for the sample text, if it exists, is given directly after the idiomatic translation.
+(9) amatol la kroikrelo

+amāt=lo là krōi-Cē-l

+and.then=FOC this agree-NEG-RL

+'And then, she 'And then, she disagreed.'
+(Konnerth 2014: 286)

+10.14 Square brackets (to indicate omissible elements) are never set in italics, even when the text is in italics.

+(10) dokomo yor-azu[ni] kaeQ-ta. anywhere stop.by.NSE go.home-PST '(She) went home without stopping anywhere.'

+10.15 A source for the sample text, if it exists, is given directly after the idiomatic translation.
 If this source is listed in the References, as in (11) from Luganda, it is enclosed in round brackets and follows the in-text citation rules in §9.
 If the source is instead listed in the Abbreviations, an Appendix or in the Primary Sources, as in (12) from Jalonke, it is enclosed in square brackets.
-If the source is unique and long, it may be cited by means of a footnote. - (11) Maama a-wa-dde taata ssente.
-Mother she.PRS-give-PRF father money 'Mother has given father money.'
-(Ssekiryango 2006: 67) - (12) I sig-aa xon-ee ma.
+If the source is unique and long, it may be cited by means of a footnote.

+Maama Mother 'Mother has a-wa-dde she.PRS-give- given father f ssente. money ryango 2006: 67) (12) I sig-a a xon-ee ma.

 2SG go-IPFV stranger-DEF at 'You are going to the stranger.'
+[Mburee 097]

-[Mburee 097] - 10.16 If the source does not fit on the same line as the idiomatic translation, provide the source on the following line right-aligned, as in (6). - 10.17 In addition to the Leipzig Glossing Rules, the Language in Japan editors have provided a glossing standard for Japanese examples that authors may use as a point of reference.
+- 10.16 If the source does not fit on the same line as the idiomatic translation, provide the source on the following line right-aligned, as in (6). - 10.17 In addition to the Leipzig Glossing Rules, the Language in Japan editors have provided a glossing standard for Japanese examples that authors may use as a point of reference.
 For more details, see the Language in Japan website.